MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 To resolve this error, we recommend that you must raise a [support ticket](../../feedback.md) to Microsoft with the following details:

-* AppId
+* App ID
-* TenantId
+* Tenant ID
 * Your email ID
 * Screenshot of the email from Partner Center when the app was published.

-This information is required to verify the app owner's identity who is raising the ticket and to allow you to import an app.
+This information is required to verify the app owner's identity, who raises the ticket and to allow them to import an app.

 ## Changelog for Developer Portal